sergiuionescu/gym-gopherfx/README.md

 ### Gopherfx-v1

 Observation:
-A tuple of Candle rate data representing the market state at the step moment
+- A tuple of Candle rate data representing the market state at the step moment
+- The value for the current open position
+- The action required to close the current open position

 Raw example:
 ```json